 - Know your birthing options – Consult your health care professional about your birthing options.
 In Winnipeg, women give birth at Health Science Centre’s Women’s Hospital or at St. Boniface Hospital.
 If you have a midwife and you are expecting a normal delivery, you may give birth at the Birth Centre at the Women’s Health Clinic or at home.
 Go to Rural Programs and Support if you are not in Winnipeg.

 Around 20 weeks of pregnancy, you will have an appointment for an ultrasound test.
 This will help the doctor see the baby’s age and health.
 During this test, you will be able to see your baby on the screen.
 You may also see if the baby is a boy or a girl.
 At some hospitals, you can ask for a copy of the ultrasound photos for free (some may offer it at a cost).

 Join a Healthy Baby Program

 Talk to Neighbourhood Immigrant Settlement Workers (NISW) in your area.
 They can tell you about the Manitoba Prenatal Benefit which provides financial aid to support a healthy pregnancy as well as referrals to Healthy Baby Community Support programs and resources.
 Joining these programs have enormous physical, mental and social benefits:

-- You will gain a lot of tips for your health.
-You will also be more equipped when the baby comes since you will learn about taking care of the baby, breastfeeding and parenting.
+- You will learn great tips for your health.
+You will also be more equipped when the baby comes since you’ll learn about taking care of the baby, breastfeeding and parenting.

-- Being new to the province you may not know other people, especially other pregnant women who can share the experience with you.
-Joining a Healthy Baby Program will help you connect with other pregnant moms through prenatal classes and other activities.
+- Being new to the province, you may not know other people, especially other pregnant women who can share the experience with you.
+Joining a Healthy Baby Program will connect you with other pregnant moms through prenatal classes and other activities.